 The great news is that our earplug manufacturers know this and design and produce hearing protection in different sizes.

 There’s also a trick to making sure your earplugs are put in right too!
 Pull the top part of your ear up and out to open the ear canal, then slide the earplug into place.
-If it’s a soft foam earplug you will need to hold your finger on the base of the earplug and wait 20-30 seconds for the foam to fully expand.
+If it’s a soft foam earplug, you must hold your finger on the base of the earplug and wait 20-30 seconds for the foam to expand fully.
 That’s one of the benefits of reusable earplugs that people love.
 You can just pull out your ear and slide them in, and done!

-We suggest people try our super popular Alpine Sleepsoft Reusable Earplugs in conjunction with our disposable Variety Pack Earplugs (you get to choose a number of different earplugs to try first) that way can find the ones that bring you silence for a good night sleep!
+We suggest people try our super popular Alpine Sleepsoft Reusable Earplugs in conjunction with our disposable Variety Pack Earplugs (you get to choose a number of different earplugs to try first).
+That way can find the ones that bring you silence for a good night’s sleep!

 At the end of the day, what works for one person may not be the best solution for the next.
-I can say though, once you find your perfect noise blocking earplugs for sleeping for , you will not let it go!
+I can say, though, that once you find your perfect noise-blocking earplugs for sleeping, you will not let it go!